 possibility of using this antenna in portable operation.

 Disillusionment did not strike home until later.

 Before soldering elbows I fine-sanded

 the pipe ends.
+Low resistance connections are particularly important in magnetic loop antennas.
 Each piece

 requires a blow torch.
 It isn’t the same as soldering a resistor or